Dedoose is an easy-to-use, collaborative, web based application that facilitates all types of research data management and analysis.

 Excerpt Workspace Filtering:

-The Excerpts Workspace allows for more complex filtering options than is available anywhere in Dedoose as you can filter down to specific excerpts in addition to the categories into which they fall.
+The Excerpts Workspace allows for more complex filtering options than is available anywhere else in Dedoose as you can filter down to specific excerpts in addition to the categories into which they fall.
 It is worth noting the difference between filtering in the Excerpts Workspace and the Data Set Workspace.
 In the Excerpts Workspace, filtering can be done with one or a series of ‘and’ operations in an iterative way (which then lets you add ‘or’ operations to the overall filter being created).
 This means that: a. once each round of filtering is established the only data displayed will meet all the filter criteria; and b. adding additional ‘and’ operations allows for the inclusion of ‘or’ operations.
 That is, for example, ‘males and high income’ OR ‘males and moderate income.’
 Unlike the Data Set tab, which can only filter with a single ‘and/or’ operation.
 This means that any given piece of data you wish to include in the overall filter only needs to meet one of the rounds of filtering to build the final result.

 To add additional filters: